L'Illustration

-L'Illustration was a weekly French newspaper published in Paris from 1843 to 1944.
+L'Illustration ([lilystʁasjɔ̃]; 1843–1944) was a French illustrated weekly newspaper published in Paris.
 It was founded by Édouard Charton with the first issue published on 4 March 1843, it became the first illustrated newspaper in France then, after 1906, the first international illustrated magazine; distributed in 150 countries.

 History

 In 1891, L'Illustration became the first French newspaper to publish a photograph.
 Many of these photographs came from syndicated photo-press agencies like Chusseau-Flaviens, but the publication also employed its own photographers such as Léon Gimpel and others.
 In 1907, L'Illustration was the first to publish a color photograph.
 It also published Gaston Leroux' novel Le mystère de la chambre jaune as a serial a year before its 1908 release.
 La Petite Illustration was the name of the supplement to L'Illustration that published fiction, plays, and other arts-related material.

-During the Second World War, while it was owned by the Baschet family, L'Illustration supported Marshal Philippe Pétain's Révolution nationale, but turned down pro-German articles by Jacques Bouly de Lesdain.
+During the Second World War, while it was owned by the Baschet family, L'Illustration supported Marshal Philippe Pétain's Révolution nationale, but turned down pro-German articles by French aristocrat and diplomat Jacques Bouly de Lesdain.
 However, Lesdain later became its political editor.

 The magazine was shut down in 1944 following the Liberation of Paris.
 Another version re-opened in 1945 under the name France-Illustration, but went bankrupt in 1957.